shunsukesaito/PIFu/README.md

 ```

 ## Demo on Google Colab
-If you do not have a suitable environment to run this projects then you could give Google Colab a try.
-It allows you to run the project in the cloud, free of charge.
-You may try our Colab demo using the notebook we prepare:
+If you do not have a setup to run PIFu, we offer Google Colab version to give it a try, allowing you to run PIFu in the cloud, free of charge.
+Try our Colab demo using the following notebook:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1GFSsqP2BWz4gtq0e-nki00ZHSirXwFyY)

 ## Data Generation (Linux Only)